 While not yet a universally embraced concept, prehabilitation activities aim to strengthen and enhance a patient's ability to endure surgery, while also assisting in recovery, thereby lessening length of hospital stay and ultimately reducing costs.
 MSHOP focuses on moving, relaxing, eating well, and breathing in order to universally prepare patients for surgery!

 After a successful MSHOP pilot at the University of Michigan Health System, outcomes analysis indicated that there were in fact reductions in both costs and lengths of stay in the MSHOP group versus the control group.

-While the MSHOP program is focused on delivering a prehabilitation program augmented by cutting-edge technology, under the demonstration grant, Morphomics Analysis will be piloted in the Risk Assessment Tool on a limited set of patients.
+While the MSHOP program is focused on delivering a prehabilitation program augmented by cutting-edge technology, under the demonstration grant, Morphomics Analysis piloted in the Risk Assessment Tool on a limited set of patients.

 Morphomics is incredibly collaborative in nature, and its true power comes from bringing together experts and data from many fields to tackle important questions about human health and well-being.